-Audio specialist Sennheiser, headquartered in Wedemark near Hanover, Germany, is one of the world’s leading manufacturers of headphones, microphones and wireless transmission technology with its own production facilities in Germany, Ireland and the USA.
+The audio specialist Sennheiser, based in Wedemark near Hanover (Germany), is one of the world’s leading manufacturers of headphones, microphones and wireless transmission technology, with its own factories in Germany, Ireland and the USA.

 The history of audiophile sound begins with the HD 414.
-The world’s first open headphones revolutionized the headphone market in 1968.
-To date, the HD 414 remains one of the best-selling headphones in the world with more than 10 million copies sold.
+The world’s first open back headphones revolutionised the headphone market in 1968.
+To this day, the HD 414 remains one of the best-selling headphones in the world, with over 10 million units sold.

-Another milestone followed when Sennheiser’s engineers combined the principle of open headphones with the principle of electrostatic sound converter technology for the first time.
-In 1977, Sennheiser introduced the Unipolar 2000 and delighted the professional world.
-The underlying principle was once again an innovation in the audio world: in the electrostat, high voltage is applied to two grid-shaped electrodes.
+Another milestone follows when Sennheiser engineers combine the principle of open back headphones with the principle of electrostatic sound transducer technology for the first time.
+In 1977, Sennheiser presents the Unipolar 2000 and delights the experts.
+The underlying principle is once again an innovation in the audio world: in the electrostat, high voltage is applied to two grid-shaped electrodes.
 As with loudspeakers, this deflects a coated foil membrane in time with the music.
 This enables extremely fine resolution and a low distortion factor.

 In 1991, the electrostatic Orpheus HE 90/HEV 90 stood out from a veritable flood of new headphones.
-With no less a claim than to build the best headphone in the world, the Sennheiser developers had gone back to work and surpassed once again the expectations of the audio industry with this electrostatic headphone and its impressive tube amplifier.
+With no less a claim than to build the best headphones in the world, the Sennheiser developers had once again gone to work and exceeded the expectations of the audio industry with this electrostat and its impressive tube amplifier.
 Two platinum-coated membranes oscillate between gold-coated glass electrodes.
 A 500-volt tube amplifier provides sufficient voltage for the Orpheus to develop its full sonic potential.
-Due to its extremely elaborate processing, the Orpheus is limited to 300 copies.
-To this day, the legendary headphone remains the benchmark for audiophiles in terms of hearing and all high-end models developed by the audio specialist Sennheiser.
+Due to its extremely elaborate workmanship, the Orpheus is limited to 300 copies.
+To this day, the legendary headphones remain the benchmark for audiophile listening and all high-end models developed by audio specialist Sennheiser.